fenago/nlp-fundamentals/lab_guides/Lab_1.md

 processed has changed.
 Previously, a traditional rule-based system was used for computations.
 Today, computations on natural language are being done using machine learning and deep learning techniques.

-The major work on machine learning-based NLP started during the 1980s.
-During the 1980s, developments across various disciplines such as artificial intelligence, linguistics, formal languages, and computations led to the emergence of an interdisciplinary subject called NLP.
-In the next section, we\'ll look at text analytics and how it differs from NLP.

 Text Analytics and NLP